heyenlow/GUI_3/README.md

 # GUI_3

 ## Brief summary
 This is an education app which allows you to build a quiz from a list of quiz questions.
-Or you can add a new question to the list of quiz questions.
+You can also add a new question to the list of quiz questions.

 ## Contribution
 ### Derrick Courtney